 Faculty in the Department of Chemistry & Biomolecular Science are recognized leaders for their collaborations across disciplines with other scientists and engineers to solve complex problems.
 Their critical mass in Clarkson's key research centers bring the institution world renown and foster strong corporate connections.
 They demonstrate expertise in a variety of areas including biotechnology, neuro pharmacology, cancer research, genetic engineering, biophysics, molecular modeling, nanotechnology and biomaterials science.
 They are extremely active, producing among them approximately 67 publications and patents per year.
 Their research is supported by external grants in excess of $2.4 million annually.
 The faculty also presents some 100 to 150 talks annually at other universities, national and international meetings.
 They serve as editors of major journals, members of editorial or advisory boards, and officers of professional organizations and societies.
 National and international recognition is reflected by four American Chemical Society awards in colloid and surface science as well as awards in analytical chemistry and electrochemistry.

 In addition to a bachelor's degree, the department offers M.S. and Ph.D. programs with concentrations in analytical, biochemical, physical (theoretical), organic, and inorganic, as well as environmental, colloid and surface chemistry.
-In addition, a cooperative program with the W. Alton Jones Cell Science Center at Lake Placid, N.Y., offers a chemistry program with a biochemistry emphasis.

 The curriculum is rigorous and includes core courses in analytical, organic and physical chemistry as well as cell biology, genetics and molecular biology.
 The program concludes with a two-semester, senior-level capstone course in biochemistry, supplemented by intensive labs in molecular biology and biotechnology.